Maleyka-gh/DB_Regio_EDA/README.md

 #### Interpretation Plot7:
-The depots/ op having higher delays & train runs belong the the G4 – these are  the depots  that are used most of the days.
+The depots/ op having higher delays & train runs belong to the G4 – these are  the depots  that are used most of the days.
-G3 – green and G4  are overlapping , means that there are some depots that are used less number of days  but still having the same number of train runs and delay minutes.
+G3 – green and G4  are overlapping, means that there are some depots that are used fewer days  but still have the same number of train runs and delay minutes.
-Helpful -   if there is a maintenance – we should focus on the depots that are used the most frequently.
+Helpful -   if there is maintenance – we should focus on the depots that are used the most frequently.